dypflying/chimestack-docs/content/en/docs/Install/3_quickstart/setting.md

 chimeadm initportal check
 ```

-The success of the checking means the configuration is complete and valid, hence the chime-portal is ready to run
+The success of the checking means the configuration is complete and valid, the chime-portal is ready to run

 ### Start chime-portal